 “Lawhill is immensely grateful to the many companies, individuals and organisations that have provided student bursaries and helped to fund our operation.”

 “Your contributions have assisted many of our students to embark on worthwhile, interesting, unusual and exciting careers within the maritime industry, careers which have made them and their families more financially secure.”

-Your continued financial support will allow the Lawhill Maritime Centre to continue its track record of success into the future!
+Your continued financial support will allow the STS Lawhill Maritime Centre to continue its track record of success into the future!

-All financial donations to the Lawhill Maritime Centre are monitored and administered by the Bursar at Simons Town School and are audited annually by an independent firm of chartered accountants.
-Copies of the latest financial statements are available on request.
+All financial donations to the Lawhill Maritime Centre are monitored and administered by the Bursar at Simons Town School.
+Enquiries regarding financial statements will be addressed to the Bursar.

 Some of our key supporters over the years have been: